fluxprotocol/flux-demo/README.md

-Welcome to the flux-demo wiki!
+Welcome to the flux-demo repostory!
 Flux is a highly scalable open market protocol.
 Read our [Medium article](https://medium.com/@fluxmarket/flux-derivatives-on-startups-69fdc683cfe2) to learn what Flux is [all about](https://medium.com/@fluxmarket/flux-derivatives-on-startups-69fdc683cfe2).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).